 17. Family first.
 Job second.

-18. Make no judgements based on a person’s lifestyle, personality, race, or religion.
+18. Make no judgements based on a person’s lifestyle, personality, politics, race, or religion.
 Treat everyone fairly and equally, from the homeless drug addict to the crooked Wall Street embezzler.
 However, remain on alert and cautious at all times.

 19. Talk to people.
 Get to know them.
 Let them get to know you.
 After all, it’s often a bit tougher to hurt an officer they know and trust.